Sign up for our FREE Na'vi Language newsletter!

 Glides w [w] y [j]

-• The red consonants can occur as the first element of a syllable-initial consonant cluster.
+• The green consonants can occur as the first element of a syllable-initial consonant cluster.

-• The blue consonants can occur in syllable-final position.
+• The red consonants can occur in syllable-final position.

 Vowels, Diphthongs, and "Pseudovowels"